steveharsant/Food-Choice-Task/README.md

 Foerde, K., Steinglass, J. E., Shohamy, D., & Walsh, B. T. (2015).
 Neural mechanisms supporting maladaptive food choices in anorexia nervosa.
 Nature neuroscience, 18(11), 1571-1573.

+## Setup and Execution

+- Open a terminal window and navigate to the root folder of this project.
+- Run `pip install -r requirements.txt` to install requirements
+- Start the application with `python run.py` or `python run_MRI.py` (Note, when running `python`, you may need to use `python3`, depending on your environment )